Gal-E/ID1545/docs/README.md

     <br>
     Can we help people to get around more easily?
     <br>
-    We envisioned "Google maps" for wheelchair users, suggesting routes considering their limitations and best journies.
-We   thought this could be helpful in different environments such as hospitals, big buildings like the TU or other universities, or in general in the city
+    We realized that "Google maps" could in some scenarios not suffice for wheelchair users.
+Instead, we deemed it potentially valuable to suggest routes considering their limitations and provide them with the optimal traveladvice.
+This could be helpful in different environments such as hospitals, big buildings like the TU or other universities, or in general in the city.
 <br><br>
 <b>System:</b> App > Chair > Physical world > App<br>
 <b>Optional Sensors:</b> Touch, Acceleration, GPS, Compass, Distance, Movement<br>